fpsvogel/fpsvogel.com/src/_posts/2023-11-21-rubyist-learns-haskell-getting-started.md

 Yep, this is going to be great.

-Despite the embarrassment that I'll probably feel later on as I look back on this amateur and uninformed post, I feel it's important to write down my first impressions as I begin my Haskell adventure.
+Despite the embarrassment that I'll probably feel later when I look back on this amateur and uninformed post, I feel it's important to write down my first impressions as I begin my Haskell adventure.

-## Why Haskell?
+## But *why*?

-Because it's *different*.
+Because Haskell is *different*.
 Ruby is quintessentially object-oriented, whereas Haskell is quintessentially functional.

 (*I know*, that's an oversimplification: Ruby's diverse influences include functional languages of yore, and apparently [OOP is discussed without disdain](https://well-typed.com/blog/2018/03/oop-in-haskell/) in some corners of the Haskell world.)

 Why learn something so different?
 It's **not to forget about Ruby and OOP**, but to *write better Ruby* by using a functional approach wherever it makes sense, and to use functional-friendly tools like [dry-rb](https://dry-rb.org/) and [Hanami](https://hanamirb.org/) more effectively.

-It won't always be easy to bridge the conceptual gap between these two paradigms, and bring lessons from one into the other, but I think the effort will be a worthwhile.
+It won't always be easy to bridge the conceptual gap between these two paradigms, so I braced myself for the initial shock of diving into Haskell.

-But I've been pleasantly surprised in these early days at how often something in Haskell felt familiar to me, coming from Ruby.
+But I've been pleasantly surprised in these early days at how often something in Haskell felt **familiar** to me, coming from Ruby.

 ## Not so different from Ruby after all?